Goldman Sachs Private Wealth Management

 How Is Pillar Wealth Management Unique?

-You now know a decent amount about wealth management and how investment management services are offered.
-As you go about searching for a top wealth manager, we would like to mention a few things about Pillar Wealth Management.
+You now know a decent amount about wealth management and how investment management services are offered at Goldman Sachs Wealth Management.
+As you go about searching for a top wealth manager in asset management areas, we would like to mention a few things about Pillar Wealth Management.
 The niche firm follows a philosophy of financial serenity.
-It means that clients can sleep easy at night without worrying about what the market will do to their portfolios.
+It means that clients can sleep easily at night without worrying about what the market will do to their portfolios.
 It also means that clients will progress towards achieving their financial goals in a stress-free manner.

 Pillar Wealth Management is, perhaps, one of the few firms that have a goal towards saving investment costs.
 Its goal is to save the client $100,000 for every $10 million in assets that it is asked to manage.
 They try to attain this with better performance, lower losses/volatility as well as lower taxes and expenses.
 Pillar Wealth Management also takes plan updates seriously and regularly stress-tests, every 90 days, client portfolios for 1,000 random scenarios.
 This stress-test is based on historical market data of the past almost 100 years.
 Lastly, Pillar Wealth Management is taking only 17 new clients this year because a smaller size allows the firm to provide personalized white-glove services to its clients.